Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 - Total price is set to 0 in Profit tracker while other lines being normal (very rare and seems random).
 - Sea creatures/hour
 - Disable functionalities in Dungeons, Garden same way as it's done for Kuudra.
-- Alert when a new bottle type charged (LF message)
 - Rain/Thunder widget
 - Find out price calculation for Kuudra Keys in profit tracker
 - Achievements (ScathaPro / SBO as reference)